0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 This page will describe how to change your node config from reader to block producer.

-You must finish the previous section [Reader node on VPS](../node-operations/reader-node-on-vps.md) before you can continue.
+You must finish the previous section [Run a reader node](../node-operations/run-a-reader-node.md) before you can continue.

-### Step 1 - Stop your reader node
+### Stop your reader node

 Change the directory to the folder where you have your `docker-compose.yml` file: